rd-alliance/metadata-catalog-v2/INSTALLATION.md

 192.168.0.1 OK
 ```

+Examples of both these files are provided in the `srv` folder in this
+repository.

 In `/etc/apache2/envvars`, add a definition to `APACHE_ARGUMENTS`.
 This is
 normally commented out.
 If you are already using this for something, you'll
 probably want two lines (one with the definition and one without) and toggle